kayac-chang/social-proof-section/Guide.md

 }
 ```

-after we finished the `Rate`, we are going to implement `Comment` as well,
+After we finished the `Rate`,
+we are going to implement `Comment` as well.

-first, bring `images/image-colton.jpg` into scope,
+First, bring `images/image-colton.jpg` into scope,
 this picture can being our comment avatar.

 ```js
 // bring image as url string
 import PictureColton from "./images/image-colton.jpg";
 ```

-seems `Comment` component more complex than previous one,
+Seems `Comment` component more complex than previous one,
-we can start modify our `jsx` a little bit,
+we can start modify our `jsx` a little bit.

 ```js
 function Comment() {